gisma/uavRmp/README.md

 Please note that uavRmp is making strong use of CLI tools like GDAL.
 The setup  of the correct linkage to these APIs can be cumbersome.
 For using the ```uavRmp``` package you need to install the  ```link2GI``` package.
 Because the CRAN version is a bit outdated you should get the actual github hosted version of the [link2GI](https://github.com/gisma/link2GI/blob/master/README.md) package.

-Nevertheless all mentioned software packages have to be installed correctly on your the OS.
-It is just in parts tested under Windows but should run....The most easiest way to obtain a fairly good runtime enviroment is to setup Linux as a dual boot system or in a VB.
-If interested in setting up a clean Xubuntu or Mint Linux and then  use the  [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) for installing most of the stuff.
+Nevertheless all mentioned software packages have to be installed correctly on your OS.
+It is just in parts tested under Windows but should run....The easiest way to obtain a fairly good runtime enviroment is to setup Linux as a dual boot system or in a VB.
+If you are interested in setting up a clean Xubuntu or Mint Linux you can use the  [postinstall script](http://giswerk.org/doku.php?do=export_code&id=tutorials:softgis:xubuntu:xubuntugis&codeblock=0setup) for installing most of the stuff.
 For using some of the the Solo related functions you need to install the [dronekit](http://python.dronekit.io/develop/installation.html) python libs in addition.

 A full list of necessary libaries and binaries beyond ```R``` will soon be provided.